nihalchandra011/CS474_OOLE/README.md

   - Type ```sbt new scala/scalatest-example.g8``` and hit Enter.
   - Now run ```sbt test```.
   - You will be prompted to enter a template name.
 Give it an interesting name and hit Enter.
+  - Optionally, you can also do an ```sbt clean compile test``` from the command prompt to check the execution.
   - This will evaluate all the test cases provided in the Project.
   - If all of them execute, you will get a green success message.